bertreb/pimatic-deebot/README.md

   nickname:   "A nickname for the deebot set via the app and then used in Pimatic
   show:       "If 'all': variables will be shown in the GUI except the variables selected in Attributes.
 If 'none': nothing will be shown in the GUI, except the ones selected in Attributes."
-  attributes: "Deebot attributes that will be hidden (show=all) or shown (show=none) in the GUI." items:[ # depending on type of your deebot
+  attributes: "Deebot attributes that will be hidden (show=all) or shown (show=none) in the GUI." items:[
     "ChargeState", "FanSpeed", "CleanReport", "BatteryInfo",      "LifeSpan_filter" , "LifeSpan_main_brush", "LifeSpan_side_brush",
     "WaterLevel", "WaterBoxInfo"
   ]
 }
 ```

 The attributes are updated and visible in the Gui.
+The items you can use depend on your type of Deebot.
-Tee deebot can be controlled via rules
+The Deebot can be controlled via rules

 deebot <Pimatic DeebBot ID> [clean|pause|resume|stop|charge]